digital-work-lab/theses/docs/writing/structure_and_contents.md

 **Declarations**

-Do not forget that thelast page of your thesis hast to be the statutory declaration ("Eidestattliche Erklärung") of the examinaion office.
+Do not forget that the last page of your thesis hast to be the statutory declaration ("Eidestattliche Erklärung") of the examination office.
 This declaration is printed on your topic confirmation.

 This section may contain an "Availability of data, materials, and code" statement (e.g., linking to a GitHub repository or a digital appendix), as well as acknowledgements.